-- Vaginal or male urethral swabs may be collected in buffer for polymerase chain reaction (PCR), a molecular biology technique used to detect chlamydia, gonorrhoea, trichomonas and other organisms.
+- Vaginal or male urethral swabs may be collected in a buffer for polymerase chain reaction (PCR), a molecular biology technique used to detect chlamydia, gonorrhoea, trichomoniasis and other organisms.

 - Skin scrapings, nail clippings and extracted hair are treated with potassium hydroxide (KOH) and examined by direct microscopy before being plated out for fungal culture.
 An interim report may describe hyphae, arthrospores and mycelia typical of dermatophyte or yeast.
 Culture results and the specific organisms identified are reported about 4 weeks later.